Lionel-Rieg/CompCert/README.md

 refer to the [Web site](http://compcert.inria.fr/) and especially the [user's manual](http://compcert.inria.fr/man/).

+## VERIMAG version
+This is a special version with additions from Verimag and Kalray :
+	* Some general-purpose optimization phases (e.g. profiling).
+	* A backend for the KVX processor.

+The people responsible for this version are
+	* Sylvain Boulmé (Grenoble-INP, Verimag)
+	* David Monniaux (CNRS, Verimag)
+	* Cyril Six (Kalray)

+See also `README_Kalray.md` and `PROFILING.md`.

 ## License
 CompCert is not free software.
 This non-commercial release can only be used for evaluation, research, educational and personal purposes.